Causes of Self-Injury

 Aside from the obvious danger of causing a serious injury, self-injury is harmful because it does not solve underlying emotional problems.
-Self-injurers don't learn how to manage their feelings in more effective ways.
+People who engage in self-injury don't learn how to manage their feelings in more effective ways.
 They may also feel guilty or ashamed about the behavior.
 It also interferes with their relationships with friends and family who are frightened by the behavior.

 Common Features of Self-Injurers

 - Depression, anxiety, substance abuse, eating disorders, and/or a history of physical or sexual abuse

 - Feeling lonely or alienated

 - Feeling guilty or ashamed